 Blog SEO is the practice of optimizing a blog’s content, site architecture and HTML code for search engines.
 Common tasks associated with blog SEO include on-page optimization, installing plugins, improving page loading speed and internal linking.

 Search engines are a super important traffic source for blogs.

-In fact, a recent survey of over 1000 bloggers found that SEO was their 2nd most important source of traffic (right behind social media).
+In fact, a recent survey of over 1000 bloggers found that SEO was their 3rd most important source of traffic (just behind email marketing).